-Surrey, United Kingdom - Today, Swedish autonomous and electric freight technology leader Einride made history with its groundbreaking Pod, becoming the first vehicle of its kind to complete a lap and set a record for the Top Gear track at Dunsfold Aerodrome in Surrey, United Kingdom.
-This achievement comes on the heels of the debut of the next generation Pod, which was unveiled last week and will be made commercially available worldwide, with highway-capable models being delivered to partners by 2023.
+Surrey, United Kingdom - Today, Swedish autonomous and electric freight technology leader Einride made history with its groundbreaking autonomous vehicle, becoming the first vehicle of its kind to complete a lap and set a record for the Top Gear track at Dunsfold Aerodrome in Surrey, United Kingdom.
+This achievement comes on the heels of the debut of the next generation autonomous vehicle, which was unveiled last week and will be made commercially available worldwide, with highway-capable models being delivered to partners by 2023.

 At a top speed of over 80 km/h on the track showcasing the ability of this groundbreaking vehicle to be operated at the heavy goods vehicle (HGV) speed limit for the European Union.
 This capability will be crucial for AET 4 autonomous operation when it is delivered to customers internationally in the coming years.